 Getting in the Classroom

-Field placements include multiple opportunities for students to gain expertise in real classroom experiences so they can develop teaching skills combining theory and practice.
+Field placements include multiple opportunities for students to gain expertise in real classroom experiences so they can develop teaching skills and styles.
 All education majors complete numerous field experiences throughout the teacher preparation program.
 During these experiences students plan and teach lessons under the guidance of a mentor/cooperating teacher in real classroom conditions to develop their knowledge, skills, and dispositions in preparation for student teaching.
 Heidelberg students will be in a real classroom 7/8 semesters!